swcarpentry/git-novice/01-backup.md

 $ nano .gitignore
 $ cat .gitignore
 *.dat
-/data/
+/results/
 ```

 This tells Git to ignore any file ending with `.dat`, and all files
-under the `data` directory.
+under the `results` directory.
 (If any of these files were already being
 tracked, they would not be affected by `.gitginore`.)

 Now, we have a much cleaner status.

 ```
-$ git status
-## master
+# On branch master
+#
+# Initial commit
+#
+# Untracked files:
+#   (use "git add <file>..." to include in what will be committed)
+#
-?? .gitignore
+#	.gitignore
+nothing added to commit but untracked files present (use "git add" to track)
 ```